-This call to action supports the inaugural “Buildings Day” at COP on 3rd December.
-Organised through the UN, Buildings Day is designed to help put the buildings and construction sector on a “below 2°C path”.
-A whole range of commitments are being published, from an unprecedented number of partner organisations who are collaborating for maximum impact.
+This call to action supported the inaugural “Buildings Day” at COP21 on 3rd December 2015.
+Organised through the UN, Buildings Day was designed to help put the buildings and construction sector on a “below 2°C path”.

 For more information on the latest climate science, see these slides or the video below from our recent event.